The Williams FW14: F1’s Most Technically Advanced Car

 Williams FW14B

 Further changes were made to the Williams FW14 in 1992 before the start of the season.
 The traction control, gearbox and active suspension systems were modified.
-What was unveiled, was the most technologically sophisticated car to ever race in Formula One.
+What was unveiled was the most technologically sophisticated car to ever race in Formula One.
 The car suited Mansell’s aggressive style of driving perfectly and he ran away with wins in the first five Grands Prix of the season.

 Patrese, on the other hand, was not comfortable with the active suspension and preferred the old passive suspension.
-He also did not like the higher downforce of the car which Mansell relished.
+He also did not like the higher downforce of the car, which Mansell relished.
 Patrese did win the 1992 Japanese Grand Prix towards the end of the season.
-Mansell scored a record nine wins during the season winning the Drivers’ Championship and securing the Constructors’ title for Williams-Renault.
+Mansell scored a record nine wins during the season, winning the Drivers’ Championship and securing the Constructors’ title for Williams-Renault.

 The most visible difference between the Williams FW14 and the Williams FW14B was the humps on the front pushrods.
 These bulbous protrusions housed the active suspension technology.
 Featuring a longer nose, the car was unveiled at the last race of the previous season, the 1991 Australian Grand Prix.
 But Nigel Mansell insisted on using the older Williams FW14.

 The key difference between the FW14 and this FW14B was the active suspension.
 Patrick Head revealed the system was essentially an evolution of a technology given to Williams by AP Racing: “We had been developing active suspension since 1985, which started by AP coming to us.
-They were developing a system for road vehicles, but they decided that they weren’t going to continue with it and rather bury it.
+They were developing a system for road vehicles, but they decided that they weren’t going to continue with it and would rather bury it.
 They contacted us as we were using AP brakes at the time”.

-Although Mansell retired in four of the races in the 1992 seasons, he finished second in the two races he did not win outright.
+Although Mansell retired in four of the races in the 1992 season, he finished second in the two races he did not win outright.
 The car was so good that Mansell and Patrese would gain a couple of seconds a lap against their competitors.
 During qualifying for the British Grand Prix, Mansell was two seconds faster than Patrese who in turn was a second faster than Senna in a Honda-McLaren.

 The FW14 and FW14B won a total of 17 Grands Prix, earned 21 pole positions and scored a total of 289 points between them.
 Today’s Formula One regulations ban many of the technologies used in FW14B and FW15C.
 But these two editions of Williams cars are considered among the most technologically advanced cars to have ever raced in Formula One.

 In 2017, the Williams FI Team celebrated forty years of racing in Formula One at Silverstone.
 Karun Chandok drove several laps in the Williams FW14B.
-Thereafter the 2014 Williams FW36 driven by Paul di Resta and the FW14B performed for three laps to the delight of the crowd and the press.
-Six chassis of FW14B were numbered as a follow up to FW14 from 6 to 11.
+Thereafter, the 2014 Williams FW36, driven by Paul di Resta and the FW14B performed for three laps to the delight of the crowd and the press.
+Six chassis of FW14B were numbered as a follow-up to FW14 from 6 to 11.

 Chassis number FW14/8 was sold for £2,703,000.00 at an auction conducted by Bonhams and held at the Goodwood Festival of Speed.
-In 2020 it was revealed that Sebastian Vettel bought the chassis numbered five car driven by Nigel Mansell.
+In 2020, it was revealed that Sebastian Vettel bought the chassis numbered five car driven by Nigel Mansell.

 Williams FW14 Photos